- Learn Linux

 This shows that the router IP address (Gateway) is 192.168.1.1 and all traffic is sent via that router.

-At this point you will also need to check on what address range is being issued by the router.
+At this point you will also need to check on what address range is being issued by the router for dynamic (DHCP) requests.
 This depends upon the individual router.
 In my case I have a Belkin Wireless Router which can be reached by pointing a web browser to the IP address of the router 192.168.1.1